megamingus/GitHub-Custom-Emojis/README.md

 # GitHub Custom Emojis [![tag](https://img.shields.io/github/tag/StylishThemes/GitHub-Custom-Emojis.svg)](https://github.com/StylishThemes/GitHub-Custom-Emojis/tags)

-This script allows you to use and add custom emojis to GitHub.
+This userscript allows you to use and add custom emojis to GitHub.

 It replaces text that follow this template `:_{name}:`, so as not to interfere with the default GitHub emojis.
 Custom emojis can be added anywhere on the page, and provide an autocomplete method in issue comments.